IBM/aspera-cli/docs/README.md

 To avoid loading the default [Option Preset](#option-preset) for a plugin, use: `-N`

 On command line, words in option names are separated by a dash (`-`).
-In configuration file, separator is an underscore.
+In the configuration file, the separator is an underscore.
 For example, `--xxx-yyy` on command line gives `xxx_yyy` in configuration file.

 The main plugin name is `config`, so it is possible to define a default [Option Preset](#option-preset) for the main plugin with: